MarcusJellinghaus/mcp-config/PR_Info/step_3.md

 ## ALGORITHM
 ```
-1. Initialize handler with IntelliJ config path
+1. Initialize handler (no special config needed)
-2. For load: Use JSON comments utility with fallback
+2. For load: Use JSON comments utility from Step 1
-3. For save: Preserve existing comments when possible
+3. For save: Preserve existing comments using json-five
 4. For setup: Clean config (no metadata) + separate metadata file
 5. For remove: Check metadata ownership before deletion
+6. Use existing backup pattern from other handlers
 ```

 ## DATA